 We’ve taken coffee tours in a handful of places, and it always gives us a deeper appreciation for the process and people behind it.

-Eat ALL the chocolate: Diego’s Chocolate is available all around the country (usually by the register of small shops) and comes in a variety of tasty flavors.
+• Eat ALL the chocolate: Diego’s Chocolate is available all around the country (usually by the register of small shops) and comes in a variety of tasty flavors.
 Our favorite was dark chocolate sea salt.

-Visit a chocolate museum: Yep, you read that right!
+• Visit a chocolate museum: Yep, you read that right!
 The most famous one is in Antigua.

-Do a cacao ceremony: Explore the spiritual side of chocolate.
+• Do a cacao ceremony: Explore the spiritual side of chocolate.

-Learn about the process: If you’re in San Marcos (town on Lake Atitlan), stop in Dalileo where you can sample some amazing chocolate and learn about how it goes from the bean to the bar.
+• Learn about the process: If you’re in San Marcos (town on Lake Atitlan), stop in Dalileo where you can sample some amazing chocolate and learn about how it goes from the bean to the bar.

-Make your own chocolate: Take your chocolate knowledge to the next level and book a chocolate-making workshop!
+• Make your own chocolate: Take your chocolate knowledge to the next level and book a chocolate-making workshop!

 Here are some top restaurants to try pepián in Antigua (but it can be found all around the country):

-Take a cooking class
+15. Take a cooking class

 We’re obsessed with taking cooking classes around the world, and think that it’s a great way to get a deeper look into culture, support locals, and have one of the best meals of your trip.

-Browse these cooking classes and food tours in Antigua, or if you’re traveling to Lake Atitlan, check out the classes run by CECAP & Amigos de Santa Cruz.
+And if you’re traveling to Lake Atitlan, check out the classes run by CECAP & Amigos de Santa Cruz.
 It is a really cool organization that empowers locals in the community, and offers very cool experiences for travelers (plus, it’s one of the most affordable cooking classes in the country!).

-14. See the “real Guatemala” in Xela
+16. See the “real Guatemala” in Xela

 Set high up in the Guatemalan highlands, Quetzaltenango or “Xela” (pronounced “sheh-la”) for short is often said to give visitors a glimpse of the “real Guatemala”.

+Xela is the second largest city in Guatemala, yet it has a more laid back atmosphere than the not-so-charming capital, Guatemala City.
 Surrounded by volcanoes and known for beautiful churches and markets, Xela is far less touristy than Antigua and Atitlan, so it makes a nice stop if you have the time.

 Spend a couple days exploring, or stay a while and take a Spanish class.
 Xela has many affordable options, including the choice to do a homestay.

-Quetzaltenango is also known as a base for trekking.
-Standing tall at 4,222 meters (13,852 feet) Tajumulco is the highest point in Central America and takes 2 days to summit.
+Standing tall at 4,222 meters (13,852 feet), Tajumulco is the highest point in Central America and takes 2 days to summit.
 Another popular multi-day hike is the 3-day trek to Lake Atitlan.
-Had we more time in Guatemala, this would have been at the top of our list!

-Responsible Travel Tip: If you are considering doing a trek in Guatemala, check out Quetzal Trekkers, a non-profit trekking company led by volunteer guides.
+Responsible travel tip: If you are considering doing a trek in Guatemala, check out Quetzal Trekkers, a non-profit trekking company led by volunteer guides.
 All profits go to a school and home for street children in Xela.

-15. Volunteer
+19. Volunteer

 This hostel was mostly run by volunteers wanting to extend their stay in Guatemala!